 I also don’t go “no-name” with my car rentals.
 I just don’t think it’s worth the risk.

 AutoSlash is built on a very simple idea: car rental prices change constantly, and the only way you know you’re getting the best price is to check them constantly.
-AutoSlash does it for you!
+The best part: AutoSlash does it for you!
 You just input your confirmation number and AutoSlash emails you if there’s a match…and there usually is.

 Recently I put a rental in for $149 (and this was from Costco, after research).
 Less than an hour later I got an alert: $133.
 Same car class, same cancellation.
 And you’re booking direct with the Car Rental Company so your status benefits are still valid.
 Genius!
 And they’ll keep looking up to the time you pick up your car.
-In fact, the morning of pickup, my car price went down again, to $111, and since it was with the same company AutoSlash even handled the booking.
+In fact, the morning of pickup, my car price went down again, to $111, and since it was with the same company, AutoSlash even handled the booking.

-Car Rental 301: Membership has its privileges
+How to Save Money on Car Rental: Membership has its privileges

 Before renting a car, it’s a good idea to take a look at your wallet.
 Many credit cards, notably the American Express Platinum, offer both upgraded status and insurance coverage for no extra fee.
 You can easily save $20/day by declining the extra coverage.

 Another great deal is offered through AAA: with Hertz you can get a free car seat.
-While you may save more by bringing it (airlines will check a car seat for free) it’s definitely a nice perk.
+While you may save more by bringing it (airlines will check a car seat for free), it’s definitely a nice perk.

-Car Rental 401: To Priceline or not to Priceline?
+To Priceline or not to Priceline?

 In general, I’m a Priceline fan for car rental, EXCEPT under certain conditions.
 Be sure you can answer “yes” to these questions before trying Priceline: